 Must-See Attractions: Iron Rattler, Superman: Krypton Coaster, Dare Devil Dive.

 2. Six Flags Magic Mountain

 A lot of people rat on Magic Mountain for having nothing but roller coasters, but this simply isn’t true.
 Overall, Magic Mountain is a fantastic theme park that has almost as much variety as other parks in the Six Flags chain.
 Just because people only talk about the coasters doesn’t mean that they don’t have anything else to offer.
 The park has the second tallest drop tower in the world, a pendulum ride, a rapids ride, a log flume, a few more thrilling flat rides, some decent family flat rides, and a good amount of kiddie rides.
 The layout and presentation of the park is also pretty spectacular.
 The whole entire park is filled with hills, and, while that can be frustrating if you’re not in shape, it makes for some gorgeous views of different coasters in the parks (this might be the most picture-esq Six Flags park).
 And as far as the coasters go…wow.
 For one, the park has more roller coasters than any other theme park.
-This already lends to an impressive amount of variety.
+This already creates an impressive amount of variety.
 On top of that, it’s not just a bunch of so-so coasters.
-There are barely any duds in Magic Mountains lineup, and it’s mostly filled with excellent coasters such as Twisted Colossus, Tatsu, X2, and the new for 2019 West Coast Racers.
+There are barely any duds in Magic Mountains lineup.
+It’s mostly filled with excellent coasters such as Twisted Colossus, Tatsu, X2, and the new for 2019 West Coast Racers.
+There’s also an RMC Raptor coaster coming in 2022!
 Some of us at Limitless Park would have liked to see this park as number 1, but overall there was one other park that came out on top…

 1. Six Flags Great Adventure